IELTS Speaking Samples and Answers

 - Written by IELTS Mentor

-[The examiner asks the candidate about him/her, his/her home, work or studies and other familiar topics in the introduction part.]
+[The examiner asks the candidate about him/her, his/her home, work or studies and other familiar topics in this part.]

 Q. What shall I call you?